Timinator2000/Algorithm_X/048 - your turn/02 - dominoes solver.md

 # Visualizing the Problem

-The goal of Dominoes Solver is to “find the disposition of [the] dominoes”.
+The goal of Dominoes Solver is to:

+>find the disposition of [the] dominoes.

 Did you ever do a color-by-number when you were young?
 Similar to the picture with numbers in the areas to color, we have a grid with numbers and we need to lay the dominoes down on the grid, making sure the numbers of the dominoes match up with the grid.
 It seems clear the actions we can take to solve the puzzle are simply putting each domino somewhere on the grid.

 # Strategy